PrivatePuffin/zfs-compression-test/README.md

 - **-h** Displays a help page, which includes a reference to the different commands

 When finished you'll have a .txt file in the zfs-compression-test directory, containing the test results

+###To Do###
+- Add custom ram setting
+- Automatic run of tests and zloop
+- Combinations of Tests, Zloop and Compression
+- Input sanitsaion